 Admission, Audition and Financial Aid

 Dance is a dual admit program: in addition to meeting University admission criteria, all first-year and transfer applicants must participate in a performance audition, which is the principal factor in determining eligibility to major or minor in dance.
 In the performance audition, applicants are observed in a ballet class, modern dance sequences and a jazz dance combination.
 After this process, selected candidates are asked to perform a prepared solo that is 90 seconds in length.
-Applicants should bring a brief résumé, a wallet-sized photograph, music for the solo (tablet, smartphone or DVD) and appropriate dancewear and footwear (the modern dance portion of audition will be danced barefoot).
+Applicants should bring a brief résumé, a wallet-sized photograph, music for the solo (tablet or smartphone) and appropriate dancewear and footwear (the modern dance portion of audition will be danced barefoot).
 Campus and regional dance auditions occur between October and March.
 Auditions are scheduled at www.smu.edu/danceadmission.

 All dance majors are required to perform and choreograph as an integral part of their performance studies.
 Performance opportunities include concerts featuring masterworks and contemporary works in the genres of ballet, modern and jazz presented on the main stage in the Bob Hope Theatre, concerts featuring student choreography in noontime Brown Bag performances in the Owen Arts Center lobby and mainstage concerts in the Bob Hope Theatre and performances in venues in the Dallas Arts District including the Meadows at the Winspear concerts presented in collaboration with the Meadows Symphony.
 Other opportunities include special events, outreach programs and interdisciplinary projects within and beyond the Meadows community.
 All dance students are required to take ballet, modern dance, and jazz dance in their first four terms.
 In the final four terms, all dance students must take a minimum of one dance techniques class per day.